On 28 February 2020, Cancer Council WA celebrated the 20th anniversary of the opening of Crawford Lodge.

 A large capital campaign in the late 1990s raised $5 million to build the Lodge and to help ease some of the extra burdens faced by country patients after a diagnosis.
 Many generous donors gave gifts to the campaign to ensure this vision was realised and a ‘home-away-from-home' existed.

 One driving force behind the success of the campaign, was support from the A.H.
-Crawford Cancer Treatment Society, who not only gave a large donation, but offered their dedication and commitment to make this accommodation service possible.
+Crawford Cancer Treatment Society.

-Algernon explained he was driven by a desire to ensure no country person missed out on treatment due to prohibitively expensive accommodation in Perth.
-Algernon's determination came not only from his own mother dying of cancer, but from seeing two country children die of cancer without being able to afford treatment in the city.
+The couple were driven by a desire to ensure no country person missed out on treatment due to prohibitively expensive accommodation in Perth.
+Their determination came not only from their mother's passing from cancer, but from seeing two country children die of cancer without being able to afford treatment in the city.

-Although Algernon passed away in 1977, the generous gift he left in his Will is still helping cancer patients throughout the state every day.
+Although Algernon passed away in 1977, the generous gift he left in his Will, and the determination and decades of philanthropic work Doreen went on to achieve before passing in 1999, is still helping cancer patients throughout the state every day.

 As well as providing much-needed accommodation close to treatment centres, our Crawford Lodge offers a range of support services designed specifically for country cancer patients such as support from a Cancer Support Coordinator, complementary therapies, Wig Service and transport to treatment.